-When in Greece, travellers can often get caught up in the iconic sites of places such as Santorini or Acropolis that many attractions and locations can often be overlooked, especially those less talked about.
+When in Greece, travelers can often get caught up in the iconic sites of places such as Santorini or Acropolis that many attractions and locations can often be overlooked, especially those less talked about.

 With over 6,000 islands – with 227 inhabited ones – it is no wonder that there are so many hidden gems just waiting to be discovered in Greece.